-As part of the continuous assessment some courses will require students to carryout offcampus assignments individually or as a group.
-In such a situation students will be required to visit organizations, study their practices, and produce reports.
-In the case of some modules, separate tutorial sessions may be organized in conjunction with main lectures for each course.
-As the tutorial sessions are important in both clarifying issues arising during lectures and recognizing the evaluation style of each subject, students are encouraged to participate in these sessions regularly.
-The faculty also welcomes and encourages students' initiative towards organizing academic activities such as guest lectures by industry experts, to complement the theory learnt in the class room, and as means to initiate a dialogue with the industry.
-The students also have the opportunity to meet relevant course lecturers personally.
-A few hours from each lecturer's timetable are allocated to this purpose.
+As part of the continuous assessment some courses require students to carryout offcampus assignments individually or in groups.
+In such situations, students will be required to visit organisations, study their practices, and produce reports.
+In some modules, separate tutorial sessions may be organised in conjunction with main lectures.
+As tutorial sessions are important in both clarifying issues arising during lectures and recognising the evaluation style of each subject, students are encouraged to participate in these sessions regularly.
+The Faculty also welcomes and encourages student initiates towards organising academic activities such as guest lectures by industry experts, to complement the theory learnt in the class room, and as means to initiate a dialogue with the industry.
+The students also have the opportunity to meet relevant course facilitators personally.
+A few hours from each course facilitator's timetable are allocated for this purpose.
 Within these consultation hours, the students can seek solutions to the questions left unanswered during the lecture/tutorial sessions.
-If the students face any problem relating to their courses, they are advised to discuss it with the course lecturers.
+If students face any problem relating to their courses, they are advised to discuss it lecturers.
 In case they are unable to find a satisfactory solution, they may bring the issue to the notice of the relevant Head of the Department.

-14.1.2 Proficiency in English
+18.1.2 Proficiency in English

-As the BBA Degree programme is conducted only in the English medium, and all reading materials are provided in the English language, students are strongly advised to improve their linguistic competence in the English language.
+As the BBA Degree programme is conducted only in English medium, and all reading material are provided in English language, students are strongly advised to improve their linguistic competence in the English language.
 Throughout the four years of study, Department of English Language Teaching Unit (DELT) of the University of Colombo offers several courses for the purpose of improving English knowledge of our students with special emphasis on technical terms used in management studies.
 Students who do not possess the required competency in English are encouraged and advised to attend these classes regularly.
 In order to qualify for the award of BBA Degree, students are required to pass at least Proficiency in English level-III examination.

-14.2 Facilities for Students
+18.2 Facilities for Students